jmount1992/dummy-website-2/index.markdown

   tar_url: jekyll/update/2022/10/29/welcome-to-jekyll
 ```
     - These keys were found by reading the theme's documentation and looking at the `_layouts/default.html` [file](https://github.com/pages-themes/cayman/blob/master/_layouts/default.html#L22).
-    - The valus were found by looking in the locally built _site folder and finding the path to the desired files.
+    - The values were found by looking in the locally built _site folder and finding the path to the desired files.
 Note the `.html` extension for each is dropped.
+Or can create a standard markdown link, push to GitHub pages, and get the URL.
     - These three variables are injected by GitHub pages.

 2. Serve the page locally, and try clicking on these buttons.
 You will find they work if the URL is initially `http://127.0.0.1:4000/` but if the URL is anything else the links don't work.
 We can easily fix this!